microsoft/MicrosoftCloud/tutorials/docs/ACS to Teams/04-Create Teams Meeting.md

     - Use the values you copied into the local file to update the `TENANT_ID`, `CLIENT_ID` and `CLIENT_SECRET` values.
     - Define `USER_ID` with the user id that you'd like to create a Microsoft Teams Meeting.

         :::info

-        You can get your User ID from [Azure Portal](https://portal.azure.com), select `Azure Active Directory` and navigate to `Users` tab on the side bar.
-Search for your user name and select your user name to see the user details.
-Inside the user details, Object ID stands for User ID.
-Copy the `Object ID` and define as `USER_ID` in `local.settings.json`.
+        You can get your User ID from [Azure Portal](https://portal.azure.com).
+Select `Azure Active Directory` and navigate to the `Users` tab on the side bar.
+Search for your user name and select it to see the user details.
+Inside the user details, Object ID represents the User ID.
+Copy the `Object ID` value and use it for the `USER_ID` value in `local.settings.json`.

         ![Getting User ID from Azure Active Directory](/img/acs-to-teams/aad-user-id.png "Getting User ID from Azure Active Directory")

         :::

     ```json
     {
         "IsEncrypted": false,